cloudframeworks-springcloud/user-guide-springcloud/README.md

 ## <a name="netflix-eureka-configuration"></a>Netflix Eureka Configuration

-PiggyMetrics uses Eureka server for [registy](https://github.com/cloudframeworks-springcloud/PiggyMetrics/tree/master/registry), code logic is simple and standard, we don't need to make any changes, but should be noted to add configuration center service address infomation into [bootstrap.yml](https://github.com/cloudframeworks-springcloud/PiggyMetrics/blob/master/registry/src/main/resources/bootstrap.yml).
+PiggyMetrics uses Eureka server for [registy](https://github.com/cloudframeworks-springcloud/PiggyMetrics/tree/master/registry), code logic is simple and standard, we don't need to make any changes, but should be noted to add configuration center service address information into [bootstrap.yml](https://github.com/cloudframeworks-springcloud/PiggyMetrics/blob/master/registry/src/main/resources/bootstrap.yml).

    ```
    spring: